Moth-Eye Anti-Reflective Coating

 1. Influence of reflected light

-- When using a mobile phone under the big sun, or the TV screen reflects fluorescent light or sunlight, the screen cannot be seen clearly.
+- When using a mobile phone in the bright sun, or the TV screen reflects fluorescent light or sunlight, the screen cannot be seen clearly.

 - The principle of solar cells is to convert light energy into electrical energy.
 When the reflectivity of the solar panel is too high, the sunlight entering the panel will decrease and the conversion rate of light energy will be reduced.